qo-is/infrastructure/defaults/vpn/README.md

 }
 ```

-### Mobile App
+### Android

-> Android App: Tip 5 times on the tooltip dots to reveal server config option

-See [this Headscale documentation for more](https://headscale.net/android-client/#configuring-the-headscale-url) on how to configure the mobile app.
-Note that on restarts, sometimes you have to reopen/save the config dialog.
-If the Tailscale login site is shown, just close the browser with the ❌.
+See [this Headscale documentation for more](https://headscale.net/stable/usage/connect/android/) on how to configure the mobile app.

+> ⚠️ Note that on restarts, sometimes you have to reopen/save the config dialog.
+> If the Tailscale login site is shown, just close the browser with the ❌.

 ## Backup and Restore